Closing the I-64 Gap

 The project will add a third lane in each direction on a 29-mile stretch of Interstate 64 – from the Bottoms Bridge exit in New Kent County to the Lightfoot exit near Williamsburg.

-The widening project is an initiative that RVA757 Connects has advocated for two years as it will increase capacity and mobility, alleviate congestion, improve safety, and enhance connectivity along the I-64 corridor.
+The widening project is an initiative that RVA757 Connects has advocated as it will increase capacity and mobility, alleviate congestion, improve safety, and enhance connectivity along the I-64 corridor.

 The project will be completed in three segments.
-The entire project should be completed by spring 2028.
+The entire project should be completed by May 2029.

 Virginia Department of Transportation awarded a contract for the first segment on September 20, 2023